numericalalgorithmsgroup/nagcpp/readme.md

   depends on whether you are on Windows or Linux and, if on Linux, which shell you are using.

-When using the C++ interfaces supplied with this readme you will need to add the directory [NAGCPP_INSTALL_DIR]/include to the list of directories your compiler searches for header files in addition to using any compiler flags usually required by the NAG Library (as specified in the Users' Notes supplied with your version of the library and also available from the NAG website at
+When using the C++ interfaces supplied with this Readme you will need to add the directory `[NAGCPP_INSTALL_DIR]/include` to the list of directories your compiler searches for header files in addition to using any compiler flags usually required by the NAG Library (as specified in the Users' Notes supplied with your version of the library and also available from the NAG website at